jjshoots/PyFlyt/docs_source/documentation/core/aviary.md

 ...
 ```

-### Drone Options
+### Setting Drone Options

-Various drones can have different instantiation parameters, such as the `Fixedwing` drone having a configurable starting velocity which the `QuadX` drone does not have.
+Various drones can have different instantiation parameters, for example, the `Fixedwing` drone has a configurable starting velocity which the `QuadX` drone does not have.

-To define these custom parameters, use the `drone_options` argument as so:
+To define these custom parameters, use the `drone_options` argument like so:

 ```python
 ...